2 Days, 1 Night Tohoku Experience: Yokote Kamakura Snow Hut Festival

 Day 1 (February 15): Arrival and Guided Tour of Yokote

-Arrive at your hotel in Yokote and check in.
-Here, you will meet your friendly, English-speaking guide, who will help you get settled and provide an overview of the Yokote Kamakura Festival, along with tailored recommendations for your visit.
+Arrive at your hotel in Yokote, check in, and meet your English-speaking guide.
+Your guide will provide an overview of the Yokote Kamakura Festival and offer tailored recommendations for your visit. -

-Embark on a 3-hour guided tour to explore the highlights of Yokote City and the Kamakura Festival.
-During this tour, your guide will introduce you to the kamakura snow huts, explaining their cultural and historical significance and the various locations where they will be illuminated in the evening.
-You’ll also learn about the construction of these snow huts and how they have become a cherished symbol of the festival.
-Your guide will provide insights on what to expect during the evening, including visiting the large kamakura at key locations like Yokote City Hall, Former Katano Residence, and Yokote Park, as well as the magical mini kamakura at the Janosaki River Bed and Yokote Minami Elementary School.
+Take a 3-hour guided tour to explore the highlights of Yokote City and the Kamakura Festival.
+Your guide will introduce you to the kamakura snow huts, explaining their cultural significance, construction methods, and the various locations where they will be illuminated in the evening.
+You’ll visit iconic spots like Yokote City Hall, Former Katano Residence, Yokote Park, as well as mini kamakura at Janosaki River Bed and Yokote Minami Elementary School. -

-After the tour, continue your adventure independently.
-Armed with a map and your guide’s recommendations, you can stroll through the festival’s snow-lit paths, visiting kamakura, sampling local delicacies like mochi and amazake, and enjoying the warmth and hospitality of the community.
+After the tour, continue to explore independently.
+With a map and your guide’s suggestions, wander through the festival’s snow-lit paths, visit kamakura, taste local treats like mochi and amazake, and experience the warmth of the community.

 Day 2 (February 16): Free Exploration of the Kamakura Festival

 After breakfast, check out of your hotel.
-Feel free to continue exploring Yokote for the rest of the day based on your interests.
+Feel free to continue exploring Yokote or relax based on your interests.

 Option 2: February 16-17